rubyforgood/rubyforgood.org--old/faq.md

 ### What do I need to bring?

 Bring yourself, your laptop, a powersource, some clothes and your favorite boardgames.
 Maybe some sunscreen if the weather's nice.
-If you anticipate skipping group meals or would like late-night snacks, bring some munchies.
+If you anticipate skipping group meals, bring some munchies.
 If you're a light sleeper, bring earplugs.
-All the basics are provided (linens, pillows, beds, towels, etc.)
+All the basics are provided (linens, pillows, beds, towels, etc.) We have a fun outdoor activity planned for one evening so camping chairs, a sweater and maybe some bug spray are highly recommended.

 ### How do I get there?